Bill de Blasio says mission is to 'redistribute wealth' in NYC school system

 NYC MAYOR DE BLASIO ACCUSED OF USING NYPD AS SCAPEGOAT AFTER GEORGE FLOYD PROTESTS

-He added the government needs to "more equitably redistribute resources" throughout the school system, which he said would include pre-K and 3-K for all and advanced placement courses in every high school.
+He added the city's government needs to "more equitably redistribute resources" throughout the school system, which he said would include pre-K and 3-K for all and advanced placement courses in every high school.

-The mayor said that minority students have been most affected by coronavirus school closures, adding his office would focus on closing the "COVID achievement gap," that disproportionately hurts kids without access to tech resources during distance learning.
+The mayor said that minority students have been most affected by coronavirus school closures, adding his office would focus on closing the "COVID achievement gap," that disproportionately hurts kids without access to tech resources while distance learning.

 He went on to announce several admissions changes in the city aimed at fighting segregation in selective schools, including expanding diversity planning in in every district, eliminating geographic priority for the next two years and expanding grant applications to more districts.